wso2-attic/ballerina-integrator/docs/content/src/learn/guides/database-integrations/mongo-db-transactions/insert-mongodb/README.md

 FTP_PATH="<FTP_Location>""
 ```

-3. Write the integration
+3. Write your integration.
 You can open the project with VS Code.
-The integration implementation is written in the `main.bal` file.
+The implementation will be written in the `main.bal` file.

   **main.bal**
     <!-- INCLUDE_CODE: src/import_csv_data/main.bal -->

- Here `ftpServerConnector` service is running on `remoteServer` which listens to the configured FTP server location.
+ Here `ftpServerConnector` service is running on `remoteServer`, which listens to the configured FTP server location.
- When a CSV file added to the FTP server, file content will be retrieved and inserted into Mongo DB.
+ When a CSV file is added to the FTP server, the file content will be retrieved and inserted into Mongo DB.

 ## Run the integration